Peter Gabriel: 1975–1985: Solo debut with four self-titled albums

-Atlantic Records – Gabriel's US distributor, which had released his first two studio albums – refused to put it out.
-"An American A&R person came over in the middle of recording and – other than attempting to make one track sound like the Doobie Brothers, which he failed considerably to do – he was convinced that the thing was much too [adopts American accent] 'esoteric, Peter'… He wasn't convinced then that they would want to do anything with it.
-And, sure enough, when it was sent over there, it was given the big elbow."
+Upon completion Atlantic Records, Gabriel's US distributor who had released his first two albums, refused to put out Peter Gabriel 3: Melt as they thought it was not commercial enough.
 Gabriel signed a recording contract with Mercury Records.
 Released in May 1980, the album went to No. 1 in the UK for three weeks.
 In the US, it peaked at No. 22.
-The singles "Games Without Frontiers" went to No. 4 and "Biko" went to No. 36 in the UK.
+The single "Games Without Frontiers" went to No. 4 and "Biko" went to No. 36 in the UK.
 After a handful of shows in 1979, Gabriel toured the album from February to October 1980.
-The tour marked Gabriel's first instance of crowd surfing when he fell back into the audience in a crucifix position.
+The tour marked Gabriel's first successful instance of crowd surfing (following his failed June 1971 attempt when touring with Genesis) when he fell back into the audience in a crucifix position.
 The stunt became a staple of his live shows.

 On Peter Gabriel four (a.k.a.
 Peter Gabriel 4: Security), Gabriel took on greater responsibility over the production than before.
 He recorded it in 1981 and 1982, solely on digital tape, with a mobile studio parked at his home, Ashcombe House, in Somerset.
 Gabriel utilized a Fairlight CMI digital sampling synthesizer and incorporated electronic instrumentation with sampling world beat percussion.
 "Over the course of the last two albums," he observed, "I've got back into a rhythm consciousness.
-And the writing – particularly with the invention of these drum machines – is fantastic.
+And the writing—particularly with the invention of these drum machines—is fantastic.
 You can store in their memories rhythms that interest you and excite you.
 And then the groove will carry on without you, and the groove will be exactly what you want it to be, rather than what a drummer thinks is appropriate for what you're doing."

 The fourth Peter Gabriel, released in September 1982, hit No. 6 in the UK and No. 28 in the US.
 The second single, "Shock the Monkey", became Gabriel's first top 40 hit in the US, reaching No. 29.
-To handle American distribution, Gabriel signed with Geffen Records, which – initially unbeknown to Gabriel – titled the album Security to differentiate it from the first three.
+To handle American distribution, Gabriel signed with Geffen Records, which—initially unbeknown to Gabriel—titled the album Security to differentiate it from the first three.
 Gabriel's 1982 tour lasted a year and became his first to make a profit.
 Recordings from the tour were released on Gabriel's debut live release, Plays Live (1983).

 Gabriel produced versions of the third and fourth Peter Gabriel albums with German lyrics.
 The third consisted of the studio recordings, overdubbed with new vocals.
 The fourth was remixed, with several tracks extended or altered.